vladmog/vmportfoliostatic/vmportfolio/src/drafts/Lessons in Leadership.md

 Taking this experience back to working with new teams, I've found certain things work particularly well for building group dynamics.
 For example, giving team members a reason to express themselves allows those that are shy the rare experience of receiving positive feedback from people they don't know.

 ## I did not let the outcome of the project influence my enthusiasm

+The state of a project can fluctuate greatly, Somedays things can be moving along so smoothly that it sets you ahead of schedule.
+Other times it may seem that so many things are going wrong that deadlines begin to feel impossible to meet.

+Regardless of how things have gone, I have always kept the same attitude and approach to leading.
+If things are breaking left and right, there is work to be done.
+If great progress has been made, perhaps some congratulations are in order, but still, there is yet work to be done.

+It's almost a given that something will go wrong over the course of a project.
+As such, it makes no sense to get upset when it does.
+This only serves to bring down the morale of the team, and allowing that to happen can be even more devastating than the problem at hand.
+Rather than adding to the weight of existing problems, I've always framed each obstacle as a new opportunity for the team to learn and demonstrate their ability to adapt.

+Similarly, allowing great successes to be seen as a reason to relax and slow down can negate those very successes.
+Any surplus of momentum is precious and the only way to reap the benefits of it are to maintain it.
+The time to celebrate is when the mission has been accomplished.
+Until then, celebrating successes early puts the team at risk of falling back to baseline progress, if not behind schedule.

+---

+* I didn't multi-task

+  - Multi-tasking makes for sloppy work, and when dealing with people, disenables you from being able to fully absorb what the person is saying and can come across as disrespectful.
+  - ex: don't read/write email while in meetings, pay full attention.
+    - It came across as disrespectful and unprofessional to me seeing others in meetings reading emails or laughing at something else
+    - It prevents you from fully absorbing what is said and shows a lack of priority.
+  - ex: attack a problem at a time and give it your full attention
+    - Remote work taught the necessity of focus because the rest of the world is essentially available at your finger tips at any given time.

+* I planned so multiple things are being accomplished at all times.

+  - (DEPRECATED) While multi-tasking is disadvantageous for an individual, a team of individuals has the capacity to attack multiple problems at the same time.
+Taking this into consideration when planning how a team is to attack a problem over time is crucial to efficiency.
+  - Identify how many people a task can most efficiently be accomplished with.
+Compare this to the total amount of team members and their capabilities.
+    - I first tried leading a group to solve problems the same way I solve problems.
+Mob programming turned out to be inefficient.
+Had to find another way
+  - Be aware of dependencies.
+What tasks require other tasks to be completed prior to beginning the original task?
+Take this into consideration

 ---